PicusZeus/modern-greek-inflexion/README.md

 ## Change Log

+ * 0.9.1-alpha Substantial update mainly for code readability, but also many bugs fixed in the verb module.
  * 0.8.1  Big update.
 A lot of changes in verb module in most aspects.
 Creating perf roots should be more reliable, also added full support for archaic conjugation on ow (πληρώ, ζηλώ, ισούμαι).
  * 0.7.3-beta Verbs are now forced to create passive paratatikos if there is passive present.
  * 0.7.3-alpha Fixed bug which prevented participle to decline properly, added athematic participle for bainw.